How to Allow Remote Access to MySQL Server for a User/IP/Database

 >mysql FLUSH PRIVILEGES;

->mysql quit - Allow MySQL through FireWall (iptables) where installed
+- Allow MySQL through FireWall (iptables) where installed

 iptables -I INPUT -s (yourip)/(yoursubnet) -j ACCEPT